 The Mount Holyoke Glee Club travels across the country and around the world.
-Under the direction and leadership of our previous director, Catharine Melhorn, we have undertaken choral tours to South America, Canada, England and Wales, Russia and Sweden, Germany, Austria and the Czech Republic, the former Yugoslavia, Spain, and Costa Rica, as well as to many parts of the United States (most recently to Pennsylvania; in earlier years to Tennessee, Florida, Georgia, California, Washington, Colorado, Illinois, Louisiana, Washington DC, and bi-annually to Boston and New York).
-Our 2012-2013 season includes annual favorites such as the Family and Friends Weekend Concert, Christmas Vespers in South Hadley and New York City, and a collaboration in March with Cornell University.
-In addition we are performing at the Founder's Day Celebratory Concert in November and in April will embark on a New England Spring Tour to Vermont, New Hampshire, and Boston.
+Under the direction and leadership of our previous director, Catharine Melhorn, we have undertaken choral tours to South America, Canada, England and Wales, Russia and Sweden, Germany, Austria and the Czech Republic, the former Yugoslavia, Spain, and Costa Rica, as well as to many parts of the United States (most recently to New Orleans and Pennsylvania; in earlier years to Tennessee, Florida, Georgia, California, Washington, Colorado, Illinois, Louisiana, Washington DC, and bi-annually to Boston and New York).

 We know that music--choral singing especially--connects us with others and provides true recreation for the soul.
 Our singers often claim they leave even the most demanding rehearsals with new energy to face the long night ahead, to tackle that essay due in the morning, or that lab report due yesterday!

 Ernani Aguiar, Salmo 150

 Betty Bertaux (arr.), What Wondrous Love

 Johannes Brahms, Vier Gesänge für Frauenchor (Four Songs for Female Choir), Op.
 17

 Claude Debussy arr.
 Alan Raines, Nuit d’etoiles

 Ēriks Ešenvalds, Gaujas Meita Rotātāja (Adorning River Gauja Daughter)